Cappadocia, Turkey – Travel

 It is no exaggeration to say that the entire Cappadocia consists of valleys.
 Moreover, the major roads go via plains, making it easy for adventurers to see them on foot.

 Red Valley (Kızılçukur vadisi) is just a short walk from the heart of Göreme.
-Spanning 1.5 kilometres, it leads to the lookout point atop the Aktepe hill.
 The Red Valley funnels into Rose Valley (Güllüdere vadisi), named after the pearl shade of the rocks.
 Both valleys invite sunset watchers to admire the arrival of the golden hour.

-Another amazing walk from Göreme is Pigeon Valley (Güvercinlik vadisi), known for many men-made pigeon houses.
-The valley draws hikers for its surreal sights, especially from the Uçhisar citadel.
-Seeing villagers leading camels adds to the charm of the cliffs.
+Another amazing walk from Göreme is Pigeon Valley (Güvercinlik vadisi), known for many man-made pigeon houses.

 Cappadocia Underground Cities